amandafroment/kinnectMe/README.md

 <li> Implementing Google API for autocomplete for the locations/addresses of our events
 <li> Implementing a web socket for the chat feature or comments in real time
 <li> Adding to our event/user component to show past events on the MyEvents page
+<li> AAU I would like to know who the creator of an event is and be able to see other events they have created I might want to attend.

 ## Other Links